Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 Shareholders: A company that achieves sustainable growth by establishing corporate governance

-Employees: A company whose employees come from a variety of backgrounds, are proud of their work, support customers and society, and play active roles
+Employees: A company whose employees come from a variety of backgrounds, are proud to be active in their work, support

 <Basic Concept Oriented Towards Realizing the Long-term Vision>